sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --browsertime.chrome.android.deviceSerial, --chrome.android.deviceSerial        Choose which device to use.
 If you do not set it, the first found device will be used.
   --browsertime.chrome.collectNetLog, --chrome.collectNetLog                      Collect network log from Chrome and save to disk.  [boolean]
+  --browsertime.chrome.traceCategories, --chrome.traceCategories                  Set the trace categories.  [string] --browsertime.chrome.traceCategory, --chrome.traceCategory                      Add a trace category to the default ones.
+Use --chrome.traceCategory multiple times if you want to add multiple categories.
+Example: --chrome.traceCategory disabled-by-default-v8.cpu_profiler  [string]
-  --browsertime.chrome.traceCategories, --chrome.traceCategories                  Set the trace categories.  [string] --browsertime.chrome.enableTraceScreenshots, --chrome.enableTraceScreenshots    Include screenshots in the trace log (enabling the trace category disabled-by-default-devtools.screenshot).  [boolean]
+  --browsertime.chrome.enableTraceScreenshots, --chrome.enableTraceScreenshots    Include screenshots in the trace log (enabling the trace category disabled-by-default-devtools.screenshot).  [boolean]
   --browsertime.chrome.collectConsoleLog, --chrome.collectConsoleLog              Collect Chromes console log and save to disk.  [boolean]
   --browsertime.chrome.binaryPath, --chrome.binaryPath                            Path to custom Chrome binary (e.g. Chrome Canary).
 On OS X, the path should be to the binary inside the app bundle, e.g. "/Applications/Google Chrome Canary.app/Contents/MacOS/Google Chrome Canary"